Some officials balk at Beckham's plan to uproot golf course for soccer stadium

-MIAMI - David Beckham and his business partners’ latest plan to transform Miami’s Melreese Country Club into a Major League Soccer stadium complex is dividing local officials.
+MIAMI - David Beckham and his business partners' latest plan to transform Miami's Melreese Country Club into a Major League Soccer stadium complex is dividing city officials.

 Miami team owner Jorge Mas tweeted a preview of the complex Sunday.
 The project would create open park space and add business and hotel space.
 He called it a win-win.

-“It made sense on a business level, and it makes sense on a cultural level,” said Emilio Gonzalez, Miami’s city manager.
+"It made sense on a business level, and it makes sense on a cultural level," Miami City Manager Emilio Gonzalez said.

 Gonzalez said the golf course had been underperforming for more than a decade.